 C. If a purchase is less than $5,000, then the Director may make a selection without soliciting bids or proposals; but, the Director shall take informal quotations and compare prices from as many suppliers of the goods or services as may be practical.

-D. For purchases greater than $5,000, Director shall solicit quotes from three or more vendors known to provide the goods or services required.
+D. For purchases greater than $5,000 the director has the discretion to use US Communities, the Colorado State Purchasing Program.
+Because US Communities has already acquired multiple bids, these vendors can be used without the bidding process.
+In the event a suitable vendor is not available within US Communities, the Director shall solicit quotes from three or more vendors known to provide the goods or services required.
 If three providers are not available, the Director shall solicit bids from as many providers as are determined to be practicable.

 E. The Director is delegated the authority to award all bids or contracts totaling less than or equal to $10,000.
 Only the Board shall award bids greater than $10,000.

-G. The Director will review all existing contracts with the Board Finance Committee (Committee) prior to time of renewal, and at least once every five years.
+H. The Director will review all existing contracts with the Board biannually or as needed.
 Upon renewal, it may be decided to rebid the contracts as stated above.

 I. Credit cards may only be used for official library business.
 Credit cards will be distributed to the Director, and the Director has authority to further distribute cards to staff with significant purchasing responsibilities.
 Each cardholder must sign the District Credit Card Agreement.
-Each staffer initiating such credit card purchases must operate within the spending limits set by the Director and must provide documentation to administration monthly for approval.
 Credit cards must be surrendered upon termination of employment or at the request of the Director.

 A. The District considers it in the best interest of the public it represents to provide a record of fixed assets owned by the District.
 To be classified as a fixed asset, a specific unit of property must possess three attributes: tangible value, an expected life of more than one year, and an original cost or recorded value of at least $5,000.
 A unit includes all components necessary for the unit to be used for its intended purpose.